BiancaTaisePommerening/MechaCar_Statistical_Analysis/README.md

 ### Multiple Linear Regression Model

-The multiple linear regression model below takes in 5 different variables, vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD, against the mpg, in order to identify which variables can be used for prediction and which ones cannot.
+- The multiple linear regression model below takes in 5 different variables, vehicle length, vehicle weight, spoiler angle, ground clearance, and AWD, against the mpg, in order to identify which variables can be used for prediction and which ones cannot.

 ![linear_regression_model](./Images/linear_regression_model.png)

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?

-- Based on the results, the variables vehicle_length and ground_clearance are the ones we could use to predict since they presented a non-random amount of variance to the mpg values, since they are above zero, while all the other ones are all 0 which means they are too random to use for prediction.

 ### Multiple Linear Regression Model Summary